electronicsleep/MediaPi/README.md

 Author: https://github.com/electronicsleep

-Movie Looper for the Rasberry Pi
+Movie Looper for the Rasberry Pi using USB drive for storage

 Can play movies continuously on boot or respond to commands

 Store movies and scrips on a old thumb drive and play at boot

-Turn your old TV into a movie player or play your favorite videos
+Turn your old TV into a movie player or play your favorite videos or songs

 Web interface has visual representation of video size, commenting on videos and start stop control

-Can also play mp3 files to make a Cheap digital video frame
+Can also play mp3 files and  make digital video frame

 Future ideas include collaborative movie editing and viewing